wur-bioinformatics/introduction-to-bioinformatics/week5.md

 RNAseq is often performed as part of an experiment with the aim of finding genes responding differently to two or more experimental conditions.
-Such experiments are set up to exclude as much variation as possible, but there will still be differences in expression levels detected that are not the result of the treatment but rather measurement noise.
+Such experiments are set up to exclude as much variation as possible, but there will still be differences in abundance levels detected that are not the result of the treatment but rather measurement noise.
 To distinguish clearly between real differences and noise, repeated measures of the same condition are important ({numref}`w5f30`).
 These are called *replicates*.